StartUpNationLabs/poulet/server/backend/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+## Before running

+Create a .env file, at the root of the backend, similar to .env.example or delete the properties related to keycloak. (but don't push the deletion)

 ## Warning: If you develop from intelliJ

 IntelliJ don't recognize files generated with proto (gRPC) so you need to do the following step to fix the issues :